Carnethy Logo Header

 Senior

 A circular run starting on wild Loch Na Keal.
 A mile along the road takes you to the steep climb of the first top of the day clearly seen from the start (manned checkpoint 1).
 A short hop takes you to Beinn Ghraig and to a breathtaking path (not that you will be admiring the views) to the col at 547362.
 Contour Beinn nan Gabhar and then climb the obvious grassy gully (obvious if not misty) to Beinn Fhada summit (manned checkpoint 2).
-Descend the Fhada scree slopes by first heading to Loch na Keal from the summit then heading direct south to the ‘Scottish Island Peaks race’ col at 538344 (manned checkpoint 3) and then take the direct route up to A’Cioch (manned checkpoint 4).
-Descend to the Ben More col and head straight for the summit by following the path as it climbs the south facing slopes and meets a chimney that takes you almost to the top (manned checkpoint 5).
-NOTE THE A’COICH AND BEN MORE RIDGES ARE ‘RUNNABLE’ BUT REQUIRE ATTENTION AND CARE.
+Descend the Fhada scree slopes (taking particular care with the rocky crags) direct south to the ‘Scottish Island Peaks race’ col at 538344 (manned checkpoint 3) and then take the direct route up to A’Chioch (manned checkpoint 4).
+Descend to the Ben More col and head straight for the summit by following the path as it meanders and climbs the south facing slopes then meets a ‘chimney’ that takes you almost to the top (manned checkpoint 5).
+NOTE THE A’CHOICH AND BEN MORE RIDGES ARE ‘RUNNABLE’ BUT REQUIRE ATTENTION AND CARE.
 THE BEN MORE RIDGE CAN BE TAKEN DIRECT BUT REQUIRES SOME DIFFICULT SCRAMBLING.
-Take the ‘tourist track’ down from the summit to the Dhiseig burn and directly contour to the Finish/Start at the Fada Bridge.
+Take the ‘tourist track’ down from the summit to the Dhiseig burn and either contour the boggy hillside or head to the road and to the Finish/Start at the Fhada Bridge.
 Take a well deserved jump from the rock into the beckoning deep fresh water pool!

 The alternative weather route (gales) will follow the usual race to the ‘Scottish Islands Peaks Race’ col and then run directly to the start/finish at Loch Na Keal (missing the scramble of A’Chioch and the Ben).